crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

   * It's best practice to have a web proxy running somewhere.
 Crowbar downloads a lot of stuff.
     * Guest proxy: gets installed by default.
 You should set the http_proxy variables to your guest IP.
-    * Host proxy: For greater awesomeness, install a web proxy on your Host box, so you can destroy your guest boxes and you won't lose everything youv'e downloaded.
+    * Host proxy: For greater awesomeness, install a web proxy on your Host box, so you can destroy your guest boxes and you won't lose everything you've downloaded.
       * Ubuntu:
         `apt-get install polipo`
         edit `/etc/polipo/config` to listen on 0.0.0.0 and restart polipo to pick up the changes verify with `netstat -lntp | grep polipo`
+    * NTML Proxy: some proxies are evil, and require NTLM authentication.
+This is supported.

 ### Virtual Box
   * Download and install the latest VirtualBox: https://www.virtualbox.org/wiki/Downloads